golemfactory/golem-architecture/arch-snapshot/arch.md

 identification, refer to the chapter about the [identity module](#identity).
 This section focuses solely on the Net module interface.

-In addition to the GSB endpoints bound to the `/net/{NodeId}` prefix, as described in the [Address Translation chapter](#gsb-prefix-mappings), there is another prefix: `/from/{LocalId}/to/{RemoteId}`.
+In addition to the GSB endpoints bound to the `/net/{NodeId}` prefix, as described in the [GSB prefix mappings](#gsb-prefix-mappings), there is another prefix: `/from/{LocalId}/to/{RemoteId}`.
 This enables messages to be sent from a specific identity on one Node to a specific identity on a remote Node.

 The Net module always checks if the target identity belongs to the local Node.
 If it does, the message is routed back to the local GSB instead of being sent over the network.
 This mechanism allows GSB calls to be handled uniformly by the calling code, regardless of whether the target is local or remote.

-##### Reliable, unreliable and transfers channels
+##### Reliable, unreliable and transfers transport types

-The Net module provides various types channels for message transmission.
-The basic channel provides reliable message delivery via GSB, which is used for most control messages between Nodes.
+The Net module provides various transport types for message transmission.
+The basic type provides reliable message delivery via GSB, which is used for most control messages between Nodes.

 However, certain functionalities require different handling.
 For example, VPN embeds IP packets into GSB messages